KieriseiyeEmmanuel/Chevron-Refinery-Operations-Analysis/README.md

 - Crude oil is the least cost-effective input, with a much higher cost per marginal product, indicating diminishing returns as crude oil costs rise.
 - Labor shows moderate cost-effectiveness, but its cost-effectiveness does not vary dramatically, implying stable but not exceptional returns relative to its cost.

+#### Limitaions

+Data Granularity: The dataset lacks sufficient granularity for a detailed elasticity of substitution analysis between different energy sources.